oscisn93/obsidian_vault/cpsc_490/americas_surveillance_state.md

 FISA court authorized collections court orders.

-Project PRISM, collection of any and all eletronic communications in the USA
+Project PRISM, collection of any and all eletronic communications in the USA.